-Broadly, I’m interested in machine learning and natural language processing.
-Some of my work are applied: semantic parsing, machine translation, document classification and sentiment analysis.
+More broadly, I’m interested in machine learning and natural language processing.
+Some of my work is applied: semantic parsing, machine translation, document classification and sentiment analysis.
 Others are more theoretical: method of moments, regularization/dropout, and MAP inference.